 On 22 April 2021, the Cypriot Parliament adopted the Law on the Issuance of Government Guarantees to Credit Institutions for the Granting of Loans to Businesses and Self-Employed (Law 110(I)/2021), pursuant to which the Minister of Finance is able to issue government guarantees to credit institutions, in order for the credit institutions to grant new low-cost loans to self-employed and/or companies, which were not facing financial difficulties on 31 December 2019, but were then facing such financial difficulties due to COVID-19 pandemic.
-Government guarantees were granted until 31 December 2021, however Law 110(I)/2021 has been amended by Law 160(I)/2021, which, among other things, extended the period for the granting of government guarantees until the Communication from the European Commission entitled 'Temporary Framework for State aid measures to support the economy in the current COVID-19 outbreak', as amended, ceases to apply, provided that such extension shall not go beyond 31 March 2022.
+Government guarantees were granted until 31 December 2021, however Law 110(I)/2021 has been amended by Law 160(I)/2021, which, among other things, extended the period for the granting of government guarantees until the EU Commission's 'Temporary Framework for State aid measures to support the economy in the current COVID-19 outbreak (the "Temporary Framework"), as amended, ceases to apply, provided that such extension shall not go beyond 31 March 2022.
+The Temporary Framework was further amended on 18 November 2021 to provide that the Temporary Framework will not be extended beyond 30 June 2022 save for certain measures which are extended to 31 December 2022 (investment measures) and 31 December 2023 (solvency support measures).